-The monumental fountain (1892) is the work of Frédéric Auguste Bartholdi, architect of the Statue of Liberty in New York.
-Initially designed for the city of Bordeaux, it represents the Garonne being led to the Ocean by its four tributaries (horses).
-It was finally acquired by the city of Lyon and classified as an historic monument in 1995.
+The imposing fountain (1892) was the work of Frédéric Auguste Bartholdi better known for the Statue of Liberty in New York.
+Initially intended for the City of Bordeaux - the four horses symbolise the tributaries of the Garonne flowing into the sea - it was finally acquired by the City of Lyon and listed as a historic monument in 1995.

-Source: Lyon History Museum - Musées Gadagne • To learn more
+Source: Lyon History Museum - Musées Gadagne • To find out more